 The Code of Practice outlines 13 practices ensure advertising and promotions are delivered in a responsible manner.

 She has also provided an in-house condensed checklist from the Gambling Advertising and Promotions Guidelines for all internal materials to be compared against.
-All of the Club Marketing Materials (including entertainment and events) have the Gambling Help Online logo and contact details, a positive gaming message and where any promotional relevant terms and conditions can be viewed (Print and Electronic material).
+All of the Tavern Marketing Materials (including entertainment and events) have the Gambling Help Online logo and contact details, a positive gaming message and where any promotional relevant terms and conditions can be viewed (Print and Electronic material).

-CSi ensures that advertising and promotions:
+Eagle Tavern ensures that advertising and promotions:

 6.1 comply with the Advertising Code of Ethics as adopted by the Australian Association of National Advertisers.
 Any advertising or promotions aligns with the Advertiser Code of Ethics.